DHTMLX/gantt-docs/data/desktop/working_calendars.md

 ###Assigning a calendar to a task

-To assign a working calendar to a task, you need to set the calendar id and its configuration object called **worktime**:
+To assign a working calendar to a task, you need to set the calendar id and the **worktime** object with working days and hours:

 ~~~js
 gantt.addCalendar({